Waves in space-dependent and time-dependent materials: a systematic comparison: Propagation invariants

 We derive propagation invariants for a time-dependent material with parameters $\alpha(t)$ and $\beta(t)$.
 Given a space- and time-dependent function $U(x,t)$, we define its spatial Fourier transform as

-Following common conventions, we use opposite signs in the exponentials in the temporal and spatial transforms (equations (\ref{eq10}) and (\ref{eq60})).
+with $k$ denoting the wavenumber.
+Following common conventions, we use opposite signs in the exponentials in the temporal and spatial Fourier transforms (equations (\ref{eq10}) and (\ref{eq60})).
 With this definition, derivatives with respect to space transform to multiplications with $ik$.
 Hence, equations (\ref{eq49}) and (\ref{eq50}) transform to

 Note that equations (\ref{eq6f}) and (\ref{eq7f}) can be transformed into equations (\ref{eq50f}) and (\ref{eq49f}) and vice-versa, by the following modified mapping

 In the following we consider two independent states, indicated by subscripts $A$ and $B$, obeying equations (\ref{eq49f}) and (\ref{eq50f}).
 In the most general case, sources, material parameters and wave fields may be different in the two states.
 Applying the mapping of equation (\ref{eqmap2}) to equations (\ref{eq1013}) and (\ref{eq1014}) yields the local reciprocity theorems of the space-convolution and space-correlation type, in which products like $\check U_A\check V_B$ and $\check U_A^*\check V_B$ correspond to convolutions and correlations, respectively, along the space coordinate in the $x,t$-domain.
 In section \ref{sec6.2} we derive global reciprocity theorems of the space-convolution and space-correlation type.
 Here we derive propagation invariants for a time-dependent material.
 To this end we take identical material parameters in states $A$ and $B$ and we assume that there are no sources.
 Applying the mapping of equation (\ref{eqmap2}) to equations (\ref{eq1015}) and (\ref{eq1016}) yields